Arginine amino acid supplement dosage, benefit, side effects

 Metabolism by the kidneys

 The kidney plays a major role in arginine synthesis, creatine synthesis, and arginine reabsorption.
 Arginine is made in the kidney from citrulline produced by the intestine.
-The renal enzymes of arginine synthesis, argininosuccinate synthetase and argininosuccinate lyase, occur in the cells of the proximal tubule.
 The rate of arginine synthesis depends on citrulline delivery and does not appear to be regulated by dietary arginine availability.
 Renal synthesis in humans produces approximately 2 grams per day, which may be compared to an intake, from a Western diet, of approximately 4 to 5 grams a day.
 Spontaneous, nonenzymatic breakdown of creatine and creatine phosphate to creatinine causes the excretion of 1 to 2 g creatinine a day and requires the replacement of an equivalent amount of creatine from the diet and by endogenous synthesis.
 The first enzyme of creatine biosynthesis, L-arginine:glycine amidinotransferase, occurs in the kidney and produces guanidinoacetate, which is released into the renal vein.
 The renal output of guanidinoacetate, however, is rather low, and we propose that the entire pathway of creatine synthesis may also occur in the liver.
 Renal arginine reabsorption salvages approximately 3 grams of arginine per day.
 At the apical membrane of proximal tubular cells, arginine shares a transporter with lysine, ornithine, and cystine.

 Glutamine and arginine amino acids